Jealousy (Queen song): Background

 The song has been released as a single only in five countries US, Canada, Brazil, New Zealand, and USSR, but failed to chart anywhere.
 The single was the only single of the band in the USSR.
 In the USSR, the B-side of the single was "Don't Stop Me Now", but in other countries the B-side was "Fun It".
-In 1980, the song had been included to the list of songs for the 1980 Summer Olympics which were celebrated in Moscow.
+In 1980, the song had been included in the list of songs for the 1980 Summer Olympics which were celebrated in Moscow.

 "Jealousy" was penned by Mercury and features May playing his Hallfredh acoustic guitar.
 The guitar had been given a replacement hardwood bridge, chiselled flat, with a small piece of fret wire placed between it and the strings, which lay gently above.
 The strings produce the "buzzing" effect of a sitar.
 This effect had already been used on "White Queen (As It Began)", from Queen II.
 Billboard felt that this effect made the song sound Beatlesque.
 All vocals were recorded by Mercury.